 How it works

-AWS Fargate now available in Northern California and Seoul Regions
+AWS Fargate is now available in Canada (Central) and Asia Pacific (Mumbai) Regions.

 AWS App Mesh is a service mesh that allows customers to easily monitor and control communications across microservices applications.